Ringrot sat on a stool in the meagre shade of his buttress.

 Phew!
 We did it dearest.
 At last we dealt with the King's ablutions and can hold our heads with pride from this day forth.
 The toilet has been flushed.

-But as with most cases of mistaken identity, the real King bared the genuine arse not an hour later at the uppermost privvy, the door of the poor peak sentry.
+But as with most cases of mistaken identity, the real King bared the genuine arse not an hour later at the uppermost privvy, the door of poor Ringrot.

-Pindrop!
-Pindrop!
-Where are you cur!
+Ringrot!
+Ringrot!
+Where are you lazybones!
 Attend to my raging tum at once!

-Completely befuddled and staring at the real King, his mouthing lolling, Pindrop began to babble.
+Completely befuddled and staring at the real King, his mouthing lolling, Ringrot began to babble.

 But!
 But!

-Not yet Pindrop.
+Not yet Ringrot.
 My butt comes second.
 Now where's my chalk.
 My innards are a bastard tonight!

 We have no chalk Sire!